OptiTronOffical/360DL-Store/README.md

 ## How to use

 1. Download free60-store.zip from the releases
-2. Transfer it to your console
+2. Extract the .xex and settings.txt files from the ZIP file, and transfer them to your console
+3. Set the output path for games in settings.txt.
+This will be where games will be extracted to
-3. Launch it using your favourite file manager or dashboard
+4. Launch it using your favourite file manager or dashboard
-4. Search for your favourite game
+5. Search for your favourite game
-5. Navigate the menu with ↑ and ↓
+6. Navigate the menu with ↑ and ↓
-6. Select a game by pressing A
+7. Select a game by pressing A
-7. Select a version of the game
+8. Select a version of the game
-8. Press A to begin the download
+9. Press A to begin the download

 Currently, this program supports downloading directly from Vimms Lair.
 While the download speeds can be slow, it contains a variety of games.